FAQs on charging for garden waste

 Unfortunately, we are currently only able to take the charge in one payment.

 11. How do I pay for the new garden waste collection service?

-You can register and pay for the new service now.
+You can register and pay for the new service from 1 May 2018.
 Pay online at www.northdevon.gov.uk/recyclemore or by phone on 01271 388360.
 If you prefer, you can pay in person by cheque and card at any of our community offices (The Ilfracombe Centre, The Amory Centre in South Molton and Lynton House in Barnstaple), and also by cash at Lynton House.

 12. Can I leave my green bin out straight after registering for the service?